Resident Involvement Review Co-Design Project

 (pdf, 155kb) has now been published with its findings and recommendations.

-The council will now be consulting on these findings in order to shape the final proposals which will be present to Cabinet for adoption in March 2019.
+The council has consulted on these findings in order to shape proposals which will be presented to Cabinet in 2019.